shwzr/shyno-bot/README.md

 ## 🚀 Usage

-1. Start your bot with the command in cmd :
+1. Load the folder and start your bot with the command in vscode :
 ```
 node main
 ```